TNSDL

-TNSDL stands for TeleNokia Specification and Description Language.
-TNSDL is based on the ITU-T SDL-88 language.
-It is used exclusively at Nokia Networks, primarily for developing applications for telephone exchanges.
+TeleNokia Specification and Description Language (TNSDL) is based on the ITU-T Specification and Description Language (SDL)-88.
+It is used exclusively at Nokia Networks, mainly to develop applications for telephone exchanges.

 Purpose

 TNSDL is a general-purpose procedural programming language.
 It is especially well-suited for developing highly concurrent, distributed systems.

-It was originally designed for programming circuit switched exchanges.
-As the world shifted towards packet-switched and internet-based telecommunication, TNSDL turned out to be an excellent fit for developing internet servers, too.
+Originally designed for programming circuit switched exchanges, as the world shifted toward packet-switched and internet-based telecommunication, TNSDL turned out to be an excellent fit for developing internet servers, too.

 Design

 TNSDL is a very simple, easy-to-learn programming language.

 Basics

 TNSDL is a strongly typed procedural programming language.
-Its basic capabilities are comparable to the C and Pascal languages.
+Its basic abilities are comparable to the languages C and Pascal.

 Multi-processing

-In TNSDL processes are created by the CREATE command.
-(It is somewhat similar to the POSIX fork or pthread_create commands.)
+In TNSDL, processes are created by the CREATE command.
+It is somewhat similar to the POSIX fork or pthread_create commands.
 The CREATE command creates either an operating system process or a cooperative task.

 The process model can be selected by configuration.
-The source code itself does not reflect which scheduling method is used.
-Still, to avoid certain race conditions, developers may need to be prepared for parallel execution.
+The source code does not reflect which scheduling method is used.
+Still, to avoid certain race conditions, a program may need to be planned for parallel execution.
 TNSDL explicitly supports critical sections to be marked in the code.

-In case of cooperative multitasking a program is scheduled as one operating system process.
+In case of cooperative multitasking, a program is scheduled as one operating system process.
 When a cooperative thread enters the state of waiting for asynchronous input, another thread of the program may run.